Skip to main content

 The honest truth about wedding tipping

-Wedding tipping is confusing because there are no hard rules.
+Wedding tipping is confusing because there are no universal rules.
 Some vendors expect tips.
 Some don't.
 Some already have gratuity baked into the contract.
-And the internet is full of conflicting advice because most articles are written by the vendors themselves.
+And much of the advice online is written by the vendors themselves, who naturally recommend tipping more.

-This guide is based on data from The Knot, Zola, and professional wedding planners.
-We'll tell you what's actually standard, not what vendors wish was standard.
+This guide is anchored to industry data from The Knot, Zola, and direct conversations with professional wedding planners.
+We tell you what's actually standard — not what vendors wish was standard.

 Complete wedding vendor tip chart